tolgagundogdu/ogpoyraz.com/readme.md

 ##OGPoyraz.com
 You can modify and use it like your own.
-Feel free to contact me at omergoktugpoyraz@gmail.com
+I'm allways open for advice, question, request.
+Feel free to contact me at omergoktugpoyraz@gmail.com You may find lot of useless css/scss, I'll take care them soon.
+Peace

 #### Bower Package List
 * [Jquery](https://github.com/jquery/jquery)